gcallah/hambone/chaps/chap1.md

 get up to the roof."

 They passed through the bar to the back stairs leading up to the roof.
-Hampton asked them to roll another joint, and they all sit in silence as they smoked.
+Hampton asked them to roll another joint, and they all sat in silence as they smoked.

-Finally Hampton got up and turns to look at the others.
+Finally Hampton got up and turned to look at the others.
 He told them, "Listen, my brothers, don't nobody say nothin' about this shit.
 I gotta check this out for myself."

-But just then an ominous rumble of thunder turned everyone's attention upwards.
+Hiram looked like he was about to respond, but just then an ominous rumble of thunder turned everyone's attention upwards.
 With great rapidity, the sky to the west grew a deeper shade of black, punctuated by brilliant zigzags of lightning.
 The crew on the roof scrambled down the fire escape, and made it into their cars just before a torrential rain engulfed Denmark.